younggam/steam-power/README.md

 How to get mod
 --------------
-First way : get steam-power.jar file from release Second way : go Actions tab and get steam-power.jar from latest successful action Third way : clone this repo and run
+First way : get steam-power.jar file from release.
+Second way : go Actions tab and get steam-power.jar from latest successful action.
+Third way : clone this repo and run
     `gradlew deploy` for window or android(you might need Android SDK) `./gradlew deploy` for linux